dergigi/dergigi.github.io/21-lessons.md

     to me] on twitter.
 My DMs are open.

 <!-- Part III -->
--   Again, thanks to [Arjun Balaji] for [the tweet] which gave birth to this series.
 -   Thanks to [Saifedean Ammous] for his convictions, savage tweets, and writing The Bitcoin Standard
 -   Thanks to [Dhruv Bansal] for taking the time to discuss some of these